zjesko/rust-arb-bot/README.md

 ### 3. **Gas Costs**

+Gas costs are calculated using live network conditions

 On average, transactions on HyperSwap consume around 140k gas.
 For example: https://hyperevmscan.io/tx/0x3d7af811cd8fdbe6d756946eccca2f3f1d6c1540321af46181f3a87e46429002

 We use that and multiply it with the current gas price from the provider to get real-time gas estimates based on network congestion.